PET TRAVEL REQUIREMENTS & RESTRICTIONS

 The use of pet tranquilizers at high altitudes is unpredictable.
 If you plan to sedate your pet, you must have written consent from the pet's veterinarian.
 This information must be attached to the kennel.
 Please keep in mind that Delta agents cannot administer medication of any kind.

-To transport your pet in cabin either soft- or hard-sided kennels must be leak-proof and ventilated on at least two sides.
+To transport your pet in cabin either soft- or hard-sided kennels must be leak-proof and ventilated on at least 2 sides.
 Kennels are not sold at Delta Ticket Counters, but are available at most pet supply stores.
+Check the under seat dimensions of the aircraft to ensure the kennel dimensions do not exceed the dimensions listed for the applicable aircraft and cabin confirmed.

-To transport your pet as checked baggage or cargo, you must use an approved shipping kennel, and it must ship in accordance with the U.S. Department of Agriculture (USDA) guidelines.
+To transport your pet as checked baggage, you must use an approved shipping kennel, and it must ship in accordance with the U.S. Department of Agriculture (USDA) guidelines.
 The kennel must provide enough room for your pet to stand and sit erect — without the head touching the top of the container — and to turn around and lie down in a natural position.

 Approved kennels are available for sale to booked Delta passengers and shippers at most Delta Cargo locations, as well as many pet supply stores.
 If you would like to purchase a kennel from Delta, check with the local cargo facility for availability of the kennel size you need in advance of your travel date.